 Difference Between AMD and Nvidia

-CPU manages general operations of a computer such as reading the instruction from memory, processing it as per the program logic, and stores the results in the memory.
+CPU manages general operations of a computer, such as reading the instruction from memory, processing it as per the program logic, and storing the memory results.
 The graphics processing unit (GPU) manages the rendering of 3D Graphical images on the screen.
-If CPU is the brain of a computer GPU is an innovator in providing attractive images moving faster on the screen.
+If the CPU is the brain of a computer, GPU is an innovator in providing attractive images moving faster on the screen.

 By design, the CPU handles minimal display and video activities, intensive graphical activities like 3D modeling in Computer-aided design, and rich video rendering for games software require services of GPU, encompassed in Graphics card.
 GPU manages the complex display activities with the help of multiple cores, doing thousands of operations simultaneously in parallel processing mode, and using its high throughput capability.

 GPU is used in 3D Modelling platforms in Engineering Design to view real-size views of a part by slicing/dicing/rotating and to view sections.
 It is used in high-resolution video operations, 4K, and 360-degree videos.
 GPU is most preferred in Machine learning, Computer vision, Games, and supercomputing as it has to deal with a high volume of data and more functions to be processed at any given time.